 Apprenticeship training is established in all economic sectors, particularly in the crafts and trades sector, but also in wholesale and retail, and in the tourism industry.

-So, VET is attractive and has a good image in Austria.
+VET is attractive and has a good image in Austria.
 But there is competition between the different educational tracks in general and between the dual system and fulltime VET schools specifically.
 Demography with a decrease of young people has even increased this competition in the last years.
 Besides that, initial VET faces new challenges: The young people who take up an apprenticeship have diverse requirements.
 Many of them do not have sufficient basic skills after completing compulsory schooling, so they cannot find an apprenticeship place in a company.
-This fact has resulted in a differentiation of apprenticeship programmes in recent years: Inclusive VET programmes were introduced in 2003 to enable young people with learning difficulties to prolong their apprenticeship period or to acquire partial qualifications.
-To raise attractiveness and to increase permeability the “Berufsmatura” was introduced in 2008: it offers the possibility to obtain both a VET qualification and the higher education entrance qualification in one combined scheme.
+This fact has resulted in a differentiation of apprenticeship programmes in recent years: Since 2003 young people with learning difficulties have had the possibility to prolong their apprenticeship period or to acquire partial qualifications.
+To raise attractiveness and to increase permeability the “Berufsmatura” was introduced in 2008: It offers the possibility to obtain both a VET qualification and the higher education entrance qualification in one combined scheme.

-For the Austrian economy the apprenticeship system with its long tradition and a good image always has been the “usual way” to train young people to have enough skilled workers.
-The Economic Chambers “had their hand on the system” and the Social Partners ensured a relatively smooth development.
+For the Austrian economy the apprenticeship system with its long tradition and good image has always has been the “usual way” to safeguard the supply of skilled labour.
+The involvement of the social partners in the governance structure of apprenticeship training secures its sustainability and further development.

 The demographic development, a possible shortage of skilled workforce and increasing (youth) unemployment rates, and finally the high number of refugees in 2015 brought VET and the apprenticeship system higher on the political agenda.
 In 2013 the government decided on an “Education and training guarantee” till the age of 18.
-And from 2018 on there will be the obligation for all young persons under 18 to either stay in school or do apprenticeship training (Ausbildungspflicht).
+In 2018 an education and training obligation for all young persons under 18 was introduced (Ausbildungspflicht).
 The VET system with its variety of offers has been identified as a realistic answer to many (new) challenges.
-Therefore, public money is used for additional supra-company training places or labour service measures.
+Therefore, public money is used for additional supra-company training places and other active labour market policy measures.

 Apprentices, companies and VET schools involved in apprenticeship training